 From a theoretical point of view, we expand the research on CSR and CE from a consumer perspective in response to calls from other studies.
-Through a cross-cultural analysis, we demonstrate important demographic characteristics that influence consumer perception and behaviour.
-We improve our understanding of the perspective of consumers regarding sustainability issues both in a developed country and an emerging country, adding knowledge also about trends in South America and Europe.
+Through a cross-cultural analysis, we demonstrate important demographic characteristics that influence consumer perception and behavior.
+We improve our understanding of the perspective of consumers regarding sustainability issues in both in a developed country and an emerging country, adding knowledge also about trends in South America and Europe.
+Additionally, unlike previous studies, we demonstrate the importance of considering WTP for sustainable products as an antecedent of consumer perception about sustainable companies and initiatives.

-Moreover, unlike previous research that focused on specific circular products or business models and CSR companies, we extend the studies by analysing both approaches.
+Moreover, different from previous research that focused on specific circular products or business models and CSR companies, we extend the studies by analyzing both approaches.
 From this, we demonstrate how CSR and CE can be used to understand strategic and management decisions, in addition to technical and operational definitions.
 Our research also contributes to theory from consumers' perspectives in the cosmetics industry.
 The contributions add value to current research on CSR and CE in cosmetic companies and may guide future research on the topic.
+Additionally, the study adds to the body of knowledge about customer behavior regarding purchasing decisions and sustainable issues, contributions that may be interesting for other industrial sectors.

-From a practical perspective, the research reveals the profile of consumers who have less knowledge, are less WTP or have a lower perception of actions in the social and environmental spheres.
+From a practical perspective, the research reveals the profile of consumers who have less knowledge, are less WTP, or have a lower perception of actions in the social and environmental spheres.
 This information can be used by companies in the cosmetics sector that intend to invest in sustainable actions to plan more effective product lines and marketing campaigns that reach these less informed consumers.
 In addition, we identified which CSR and CE elements and which initiatives carried out by cosmetic companies are more and less perceived by consumers.
 The data contribute to managers assertively developing their marketing strategies to increase consumer perception.

 Furthermore, considering that our results indicated that, on average, consumers are willing to pay a premium price for cosmetics meeting social and environmental requirements.
 There are opportunities for companies that do not yet carry out actions related to CSR and CE to explore this avenue.
 In this case, it is believed that the investments necessary to carry out socio-environmental practices are rewarded.
-Additionally, increasing the level of information about the meaning of CSR and CE can help in increasing the perception and WTP.
+Additionally, increasing the level of information about the meaning of CSR and CE can help increase the perception and WTP.
+Thus, companies must find alternative ways to increase the knowledge of consumers of different ages and levels of education about socio-environmental concepts.

 The survey also contributes to unveiling differences in consumer perspectives in emerging and developed countries.
 Thus, managers can think of different strategies when expanding their business to other countries.
 Similarly, since we performed the study in two different contexts, we understand that other companies in similar businesses could use the results to strengthen their socio-environmental initiatives and marketing strategies, expanding their capacity to generate positive impacts for their regions.
+That is, we believe that our results can be relevant to other contexts that have cultural values, institutional characteristics, and legislation about sustainable issues similar to the countries investigated in this study.